 What is the Consolidated Plan?

-The Consolidated Plan combines the planning, application, and reporting processes for four U.S. Department of Housing and Urban Development (HUD) grant programs:
+The Consolidated Plan combines the planning, application, and reporting processes for five U.S. Department of Housing and Urban Development (HUD) grant programs:

 - Community Development Block Grant (CDBG)

 - Housing Opportunities for Persons with AIDS Program (HOPWA)

 These funds are utilized to support a variety of housing and community development programs and projects throughout Tennessee, primarily for the benefit of low- and moderate-income households.
 As a recipient of these funds, the State is required to prepare and submit a Consolidated Plan to HUD every five years.
 The newest Consolidated Plan covers 2015-2019.

 The Consolidated Plan examines the current housing situation, explore the housing and community development needs of the State, and set priorities for spending HUD grant monies.
 This document serves as a guide in helping the State of Tennessee meet affordable housing, community development, economic development, public service, and fair housing needs over the next five years.
 The Consolidated Plan also addresses the changing external factors influencing existing programs and the need to be accountable for the resources Tennessee has been granted or will coordinate.

 Access the TN 2015-2019 Consolidated Plan Appendix HERE2016-2017 Action Plan Approval Letter

 State of Tennessee Annual Action Plans